-Mongolia houses some of the most majestic plains and varied landscapes which make the country ideal places to wander with a horse.
-We encourage our clients to embrace a rare opportunity to trot with enduring Mongolian horses through the vast steppes, rolling hills, and the mountains.
+Mongolia houses some of the most majestic plains and varied landscapes which make the country ideal places to wander with horses.
+We encourage our clients to embrace a rare opportunity to trot with enduring Mongolian horses through the vast steppes, rolling hills, and mountains.

 In Mongolia, the native Mongolian horse breed remains unchanged for centuries, and considered one of the oldest horse breed in the world.

-Also, you wouldn’t imagine Mongolian history without sturdy Mongolian horses that played in the key role in building the Great Mongolian Empire, the largest contiguous empire in world history.
+Also, you wouldn’t imagine Mongolian history without sturdy Mongolian horses that played a key role in building the Great Mongolian Empire, the largest contiguous empire in world history.

 To keep your Mongolian horseback riding experience authentic, we do organize tours with horse-herding nomads across the country.
 On the other hand, it’s a way to contribute to the local communities through a more sustainable approach.

-Mongolia is proudly called home to last surviving pasture nomads.
+Mongolia is proudly called home to the last surviving pasture nomads.
 Thus, you can easily spot the horses in every corner of the country.
-Horses have a huge part in nomad way of living as they serve as a ride for all daily chores.
+Horses have a huge part in the nomadic way of living as they serve as the primary means of transportation for daily chores.

-Nomads seldom keep the horses in the shed or feed them from a hand.
+Nomads rarely shelter their horses or feed them by hand.
 Horses stay outdoors all year round, dealing with harsh weather from 30°C (86°F) in summer down to -50°C (-58°F) in winter.
-On account of all this uniqueness, Mongolian horses known as semi-wild.
+On account of all this uniqueness, Mongolian horses are known as semi-wild.
 It might sound not trustworthy to get yourself on, but there are good tamed ones that can easily be a company.
-Mongolians use a wooden saddle with short stirrups which perfectly suits with their traditional deel, long robe-like clothes worn among Mongols.
-Our horse treks equipped with western style saddle, chaps and helmet.
+Mongolians use a wooden saddle with short stirrups which perfectly suits their traditional deel, long robe-like clothes worn among Mongols.
+Our horse treks are equipped with western-style saddles, chaps, and helmets.

-Below tips apply to all horse riding trips whether it’s one day ride or two-week trek.
+The below tips apply to all horse riding trips whether it’s one day ride or a two-week trek.

 - Be honest about your riding skill and consult with your tour guide or horseman before choosing the right one for you.

-- Reins should be held by one hand and pulled together to the side of the direction that you are aiming to go.
+- Hold the reins in one hand and pull them together towards the side of the direction you want to go.

 - Do not shout loud when you gallop.
 It makes your horse more excited, and you might have a hard time stopping him.

-- When it comes to choosing your outfit, we advise dark colours.
-Because horses can be easily distracted by bright colour as well as harsh sound.
+- When it comes to choosing your outfit, we advise dark colors.
+Because horses can be easily distracted by bright colors as well as harsh sounds.

-There are so many not mentioned above, and that is yours to discover!
+There are so many not mentioned above, and that is to be discovered during your horse treks.